Saltfjellet

-Saltfjellet is a mountain area in Nordland county, Norway that separates the two regions of Helgeland and Salten.
+Saltfjellet is a mountainous area in Nordland county, Norway that separates the two regions of Helgeland and Salten.
 It is also a cultural border between the Southern and Central parts of Sápmi.

 Geography and environment

 The Saltfjell is one of the largest mountain ranges in Norway, and is also where the Arctic Circle cuts through the country.
 This range is part of seven municipalities: The northern part is part of the municipalities of Saltdal, Bodø, Beiarn and Gildeskål, the western part is in the municipalities of Meløy and Rødøy while the southern part is in Rana Municipality.